AleksandarLilic/Cyclone_II_SoPC/README.md

 **Description:**

 Hardware design of a 32-bit convolutional encoder.
 Interaction between is achieved through one 32-bit shift register with parallel write from CPU and serial read and write from the accelerator.
 Simple 6-bit counter is used as a control parameter together with FSM.
-Accelerator is implemented as a IP Core/Qsys component in the Nios II system.
+Accelerator is implemented as an IP Core/Qsys component in the Nios II system.

 Software is used as a testing platform to confirm values produced by the hardware accelerator - same encoding scheme is implemented as a C function.
 Additionally, both hardware and software solutions have execution timers which are used to measure performance difference between the two implementations.

 Interaction between accelerator and Nios II core is achieved via memory mapped registers as follows:
- - DATA : Memory mapped register
+ - 00: DATA - Memory mapped register
-   - 32-bit unsigned integer
+   - 32-bit unsigned integer, current data value in the accelerator
-   - Depending on the context, used as data to be encoded or encoded value
+   - if (READY == 1), data in the register is the last calculated value
- - WE/START : Accelerator write enable and start signal [CPU write]
+ - 01: WE/START - Accelerator write enable and start signal [CPU write]
    - 0 - NULL
-   - 1 - Load value and start new calculation (valid only if READY == 1)
+   - 1 - Load value and start new calculation, valid only if (READY == 1)
- - RESET : Accelerator reset signal [CPU write]
+ - 10: FW RESET - Accelerator reset signal [CPU write]
    - 0 - NULL
    - 1 - Reset accelerator data path
- - READY : Accelerator status [CPU read]
+ - 11: STATUS - Accelerator status and clock count [CPU read]
+   - 32-bit unsigned integer
+   - STATUS[31] stores the current status of the accelerator:
      - 0 - Busy
      - 1 - Ready

-//TBD results
+   - STATUS[30:16] always evaluate to zero
+   - STATUS[15:0] represent the number of clock cycles it took for accelerator to produce the final value on the output

+\* Note: Two 1-bit registers do not hold an actual value but are used just to trigger a specific command or get status

+**Performance metrics:**
+Average number of clock cycles needed for encoding 10 000 samples of data, with both Nios 2 CPU and the accelerator driven from the same 50MHz PLL:
+ - SW: 15 334 ticks
+ - HW: 34 clock cycles
+ - Speedup: SW/HW = x451

+**Peripherals used:**
-Peripherals used: Timer peripheral for software run-time recording.
+*Timer*: software run-time recording
+*JTAG UART*: data output

 **Branch:**
 p_08_dev